sveltejs/svelte/documentation/blog/2023-12-01-whats-new-in-svelte-december-2023.md

 - [3:18:25](https://www.youtube.com/watch?v=pTgIx-ucMsY&t=11905s) Accessibility tips with Svelte solutions - Enrico Sacchetti (25 minutes)
 - [3:49:11](https://www.youtube.com/watch?v=pTgIx-ucMsY&t=13751s) svelte@next - Rich Harris (18 minutes)

+Today is also the first day of [Advent of Svelte](https://advent.sveltesociety.dev/): A Svelte challenge for each day of December.
+Join the festivities and participate in a daily frontend challenge using Svelte!

+Now let's dive into the updates...

 ## What's new in Svelte (5.0 Preview!)

 [Svelte 5 preview](https://svelte-5-preview.vercel.app/docs/introduction) is now available at [svelte@next](https://www.npmjs.com/package/svelte?activeTab=versions) while Svelte 4's current version (`@latest`) is `4.2.7`.
 All the changes below are from the preview's branch: